d-d-d-dalia/d-d-d-dalia.github.io/_posts/2018-02-12-map_dispatch_to_props.markdown

 In short, it happens via mapDispatchToProps.

 We are able to use mapDispatchToProps, which does exactly what it's name says, by adding a second argument to our connect function (in addition to mapStateToProps).
-This *connects* mDTP to the store.
+This *connects* the coponent, in this case, guessesForm.js, to the store.

 ```
 export default connect(mapStateToProps, mapDispatchToProps)(Guesses)